BuildStormTechnologies/stm32_bootloader_library/README.md

 <!-- CLI -->
 ## CLI tool for updating firmware
 1. Connect the device to the PC and note down the COM port from the device manager.
+2. Ensure the USB-to-Serial is connected to UART2 of Stm32 (PA2 &PA3).
-2. Open the command line from the project root folder and run the below command
+3. Open the command line from the project root folder and run the below command
   ```` sh
   stm32UpdateTool-win.exe <COMxx>
   ````